-#keepthelifeline – Universal Credit uplift due to end on 6 October 2021
+#keepthelifeline – Universal Credit uplift ended October 2021

-The UK Government is currently planning to bring the £20 uplift in Universal Credit to an end in October.
+The UK Government brought the £20 uplift in Universal Credit to an end in October.

 In Swale, 42% of Universal Credit claimants have children, meaning that this cut will take vital support away from the children of Swale just when they need every ounce of support to help them catch-up this year from school closures caused by the pandemic.
 Additionally, 35% of Universal Credit claimants in Swale are already in work.
 Often, we are told that the best solution to these problems is to encourage claimants into work.
 However, this cannot be the case as a large proportion of claimants are already in work and could still lose over £1000 a year.